HEALTH PROFESSIONAL FACT SHEET

 Manage distressing emotions and physical reactions

-Introduce your DVA patients to the suite of SMART (Self-Management and Resilience Training) tools, designed to enhance veterans’ stress management skills and build resilience at DVA’s High Res website: www.openarms.gov.au/get-support/self-help-tools
+Introduce your DVA patients to the suite of SMART (Self-Management and Resilience Training) tools, designed to enhance veterans’ stress management skills and build resilience at High Res on the Open Arms website: www.openarms.gov.au/get-support/self-help-tools

 Often, the most effective ways of managing distress are the simplest.6 Explain to your patient that simple techniques, such as controlled breathing and mindfulness or grounding can help calm the mind and body, especially when practised a few times every day.1, 7, 8